 The referee shall have the power to decide the fitness of the playing field in all matches.
 The referee shall also have the power to postpone the actual commencement of the game or to interrupt the game for a short period of time in the event of inclement weather or accidents on or around the playing field.

-Any game for which a referee is officially assigned will not count as an official ASL game in the event it is not refereed by an officially appointed ASL referee.
+Any game for which a referee is officially assigned will not count as an official FUSAAL game in the event it is not refereed by an officially appointed FUSAAL referee.

 Referees shall be paid a fee set by the Executive Committee.
 Payment shall be by League check.